Looked after young people

 YoungMinds is committed to promoting the emotional wellbeing of all young people.
 Looked After Young People are often some of the most vulnerable in our society and research suggests that many have significant mental health needs.

 Recent NICE guidance suggests some 60% of Looked After Young People have emotional and mental health problems.
-YoungMinds is currently running two projects dedicated to improving experiences and outcomes for Looked After Young People.
+YoungMinds ran two projects dedicated to improving experiences and outcomes for Looked After Young People.

-Moving On is a Comic Relief-funded project which aims to improve the experiences and outcomes of Looked After Young People through raising awareness of mental health needs across the professional sector.
-This will be achieved through training and other activities with pilot projects over a three-year period.
-Work will include:
+Moving On was a Comic Relief-funded project which aims to improve the experiences and outcomes of Looked After Young People through raising awareness of mental health needs across the professional sector.
+This was achieved through training and other activities with pilot projects over a three-year period.

 - Training and consultation delivered to professionals, including foster carers and residential workers, about the emotional wellbeing needs of looked after young people